averageSadGhost/averageSadGhost/README.md

 + 🎯 Passionate about making a positive impact through technology.
 ```

 - 🎓 Computer Science student at Modern University for Technology & Information.
+- 💼 Software Engineer at **Mure Ai**, building scaleable automation platform.
+- 💼 Software Engineer at **V**, building complex systems using python.
-- 💼 Backend Developer at **Cyparta**, focusing on scalable backend solutions using Django.
+- 💼 Former Backend Developer at **Cyparta**, focusing on scalable backend solutions using Django.
 - 💼 Former Software Engineer at **Elmadrasah**.
 - 👨‍🏫 Former instructor at **04Academy** and **Google Developer Student Club**.
 - 🔧 Experienced in **Python, Node.js, Flutter**, and cloud platforms.